ethan0905/ft_transcendence/README.md

 `yarn add @nestjs/passport passport @nestjs/jwt passport-jwt` --> install authentification packages
 `yarn add -D @types/passport-jwt`
-JSON web tokens --> jwt --> we store the var inside the .env file, and we create a var that `config.get('JWT_SECRET')` from env.
+JSON web tokens --> jwt --> we store the var inside the .env file, and we create a var that `config.get('JWT_SECRET')` from env. strategy folder and JwtStrategy class is for validating the token

+implementing our own end to end tests:
+`yarn add -D  pactum`
+`yarn test:e2e` --> allows us to run the test e2e file

 `yarn start:dev` --> to run the backend application
 use insomnia to interact using POST resquest